A love song for Linux gamers with old GPUs (EOY 2025)

 While AMD GPUs generally have a good reputation on Linux, these old GCN graphics cards have been a sore spot for as long as I’ve been working on the driver stack.

 It occurred to me that resolving some of the long-standing issues on these old GPUs might be a great way to get me started on working on the amdgpu kernel driver and would help improve the default user experience of Linux users on these GPUs.
-I figured that it would give me a good base understanding, and later I could also start contributing code to newer GPUs.
+I figured that it would give me a good base understanding, and later I could also start contributing code and bug fixes to newer GPUs.

 Where I started

-However, the kernel driver situation was less fortunate.
+The kernel driver situation was less fortunate.

 radeon.si_support=0 radeon.cik_support=0 amdgpu.si_support=1 amdgpu.cik_support=1